 Interns learn how to be employees in a particular field and gain work experience to list on their resume when they begin to search for a job.
 Some internships are required for certain degrees, and they also afford interns the opportunity to experience a particular line of work before they've fully committed to a career path.

 Benefits to Interns

-The most important benefit to interns is the experience that can be gained.
+The most important benefit of interns is the experience that can be gained.
 While good grades are important for college students, the most important thing that employers want to see in entry-level job candidates is that they have some level of experience outside of the classroom.
-On most any field, even 4.0 students will be at a disadvantage if they can't show employers that they have done relevant work in a real-world setting.
+In almost any field, even 4.0 students will be at a disadvantage if they can't show employers that they have done relevant work in a real-world setting.